-Curtis McMillen is a Professor and the Deputy Dean for Curriculum and has been appointed the David and Mary Winton Green Professor at the University of Chicago School of Social Service Administration.
+Curtis McMillen is the Deputy Dean for Curriculum and has been appointed the David and Mary Winton Green Professor at the University of Chicago School of Social Service Administration effective January 1, 2017.
 He teaches direct practice courses in the master of social work program, including Social Intervention-Direct Practice I and II, and Child and Family Behavioral and Cognitive Interventions.
 He also teaches a course called Quality Monitoring and Improvement in the Social Services.

 He focuses his work around improving mental health services for children and youth in foster care.
 These efforts include:

 - developing and testing interventions for youth in the foster care system;